ElektraInitiative/libelektra/doc/BUILDSERVER.md

 ## Test Environments
-We use Docker Containers to provide the various Test enviornments.
+We use Docker containers to provide the various test environments.

 They are described
 [in the repository](https://github.com/ElektraInitiative/libelektra/tree/master/scripts/docker)
-and the Jenkinsfile describes how to build them
+and the Jenkinsfile describes how to build them.
-.
 If a rebuild of the images is needed is determined by the hash of the Dockerfile used to describe it.
 If it has not changed the build step will be skipped.
-In the case that an image needed a build it will afterwards be uploaded into a private docker image registry (currently on a7) and thus is shared between all docker capable build slaves.
+In the case that an image needed a build it will afterwards be uploaded into a private Docker image registry (currently on a7) and thus is shared between all Docker capable build slaves.

 ## Tests
 We will use the Docker images build as described earlier to run compilations and tests for Elektra.
-This allows us to run tests independend of which nodes are available (as the environment is portable).
+This allows us to run tests independent: of which nodes are available (as the environment is portable).

 The Jenkinsfile describes the steps used to run tests.